polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/pallet-unit-testing.md

 ### Full Test Suite

-You can check the complete `tests.rs` implementation for the Custom Pallet here:
+You can check the complete `tests.rs` implementation for the Custom pallet here:

 ???- "Complete `tests.rs`"